DaniloZZZ/Ideas-Fun/README.md

   - [ ] web GUI (?)

 - [ ] Modellling of laplace equation (Wave eq) where inital state is an arbitrary song

+- [x] Using Advanced Vector Extentions - a set of processor instructions for vector operations - embes asm to c++ and call c++ from python

 ## ML
 - [ ] Train conv net on PCA representation of datasets.